Freelancers and contractors will generally have no legal right to reinstatement if their client terminates or chooses

 - The proposal – the client’s requirements and the action that you will take to deliver the work

 - The schedule – the agreed start and delivery dates and any progress points in between

 - You may have standard Terms and Conditions under which you operate e.g. cancellation terms, copyright ownership issues.

-Assuming you are a genuine freelancer/contractor (see our guide to determining your employment status here) and not a worker or employee, there are no legal minimum notice periods you or your client need to provide each other to terminate the contract early, or at its natural end.
+Assuming you’re a genuine freelancer/contractor (see our guide to determining your employment status here) and not a worker or employee, there are no legal minimum notice periods you or your client need to provide each other to terminate the contract early, or at its natural end.

 If you have notice rights, these should be written down in any agreement between yourself and the client (including third parties, e.g. Recruitment Agencies).

-The contract should clearly set out the way in which termination will be handled and ideally should allow that either party can terminate the agreement immediately or with notice, whether a breach of contract has occurred or not.
+The contract should clearly set out the ways in which termination will be handled and, ideally, should allow either party to terminate the agreement immediately or with notice, whether a breach of contract has occurred or not.

 With regard to notice periods, if you have a written agreement, check to see if there are any written termination and notice clauses for either you or the client to give each other included in it.

 If there are written termination clauses, what do they cover?
 Common clauses that allow a client to terminate the contract include misconduct on your part if you’re unable to fulfill the work, if you breach any terms of the contract, if they’re unhappy with your work, or if you fail to meet deadlines.
 There may be a ‘for any reason’ clause that allows both you and the client to end the agreement for any reason at any time (with or without notice).